mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 The Sierra is unique in that the trail does not cross many town-accessible roads, particularly between Red’s Meadow and South Kennedy Meadows.
 This means that any resupply must be done on-trail at one of the resorts (VVR or MTR), or by "exiting" using a trail that intersects the PCT.

 The two commonly-used exit points are Kearsarge Pass (7.5 miles) and Bishop Pass (12 miles).
-Both are *hard work* - you can treat both of as normal "pass" attempts in the Sierras, such as Muir or Forrester Pass.
-They involve a steep climb up to a high peak (> 11,000 ft), then drop down to the trailhead.
+Both are *hard work* - you can treat both of as normal "pass" attempts in the Sierras, such as Muir or Forester Pass.
+They involve a steep climb up to a high peak (> 11,000 ft), then long descent to a trailhead.

 These passes will drop you off at a trailhead parking lot.
 I didn’t hear of anyone having any issues getting a hitch, but be prepared to wait multiple hours or even overnight if you get there at a bad time.

-Hitches to Bishop from Kearsarge trailhead might involve a transfer in Independence, and a 40 minute ride.
+Hitches to Bishop from Kearsarge trailhead might involve a transfer in Independence and a 40 minute ride.

 And you have to get back and do it all again.
 All this makes the Bishop exit easily a 2-day affair.

-### The Resorts - handy, but expensive
+### The Resorts - convenient, but expensive
 There are two mountain resorts located pretty much on-trail: [Vermillion Valley Resort (VVR)](http://www.edisonlake.com/hikers/resupply) and [Muir Trail Ranch (MTR)](http://www.muirtrailranch.com/resupply.html).
 Both are essentially mail-resupply only.
 They are very convenient!
 But you must prep these resupplies ahead of time if you want to use them.

 Furthermore, they are expensive!
 For VVR, at the time of writing (2020 season) according to the website: